Strawberry Cheesecake Recipe

 • Topping: Use the strawberry pie filling as a topping, or simply top it with whipped cream and fresh berries.

-• Chocolate lovers cheesecake: Add some chocolate chips to your cheesecake batter or sprinkle them into the topping for a chocolate strawberry taste.
+• Chocolate lovers’ cheesecake: Add chocolate chips to the cheesecake batter or sprinkle them into the topping for a chocolate-strawberry flavor

-• Other flavors: Instead of vanilla extract and lemon zest, use orange extract and zest or lime extract and zest for a different citrusy flavor.
+• Other flavors: Instead of vanilla extract and lemon zest, use orange extract and zest, or lime extract and zest, for a different citrus flavor.

 Serving suggestions: